 - Check your billing and account records carefully to detect signs of potential identity theft early.

 - Be careful when signing up to mailing lists – spammers sometimes use the unsubscribe button to validate addresses.

 - Think before you fill out online forms and be careful with whom and how you share your information.
 Ask yourself, do I really need to give my information to this site?

 - Keep a record of what information you have given to whom.

 Know what to do if your identity is stolen

 - Notify your financial institutions.

 - Request a credit report from a reputable credit reference bureau.

-IDCARE is Australia and New Zealand’s national identity support service.
-IDCARE offers personalised support to individuals who are concerned about their personal information.
+IDCare is Australia and New Zealand’s national identity support service.
+They offer personalised support to individuals who are concerned about their personal information.

 Learn more about protecting your privacy and identity online.